Use Cases for Docker Multistage Build

 Use Case 3: Refactoring

-For example, consider building two programs and using their results to run a program (such as building plugins or creating local certificates).
-Previously, to reduce image size, you would build everything in a single layer of the Dockerfile and finally execute it.
+For example, consider a case where you build two programs and run a program using their artifacts (building plugins, creating local certificates in each stage).
+Conventionally, to reduce image size, we would build continuously in one layer of the Dockerfile and execute at the end.

-With Multistage Build, you can separate the dependencies into each stage, making the Dockerfile more understandable.
+With Multistage Build, you can separate dependencies into each stage, resulting in a more understandable Dockerfile.

 before